sean-olson/api-another-todo-service-in-php/README.md

 # Yet Another ToDo API (YATA)
-A simple REST API to support a simple ToDo application -- the *Hello World* of frontend frameworks.
+A simple REST API to support a To-Do web application -- the *Hello World* of frontend frameworks.
 The YATA API is written in PHP and depends on
 Apache and MySQL.

 ## Setting Up YATA: